The Wolves of Mercy Falls: Forever

 Shelby finds Olivia and kills her.
 Grace turns into a human and manages to call Sam, but by the time he arrives for her, she has already turned back.
 A desperate Cole tries to call Isabel but since she's still upset at his rejection, he leaves 20 voicemails on her machine.

 Grace is chased into a sinkhole by Shelby.
 Sam and Cole find her and manage to save her, locking her in the bathroom until she can change back.
 Isabel is shocked to discover that her father is arranging for the wolves to be removed from the protected species list.

-Cole reads Beck's diaries and discovers that the wolves have been moved once before, when Hannah, a wolf who could retain her human memories in wolf form, lead them.
+Cole reads Beck's diaries and discovers that the wolves have been moved once before, when Hannah, a wolf who could retain her human memories in wolf form, led them.

 Sam is interrogated by Officer Koenig as he is the suspect to be behind the death and possible rape (as she was found naked) of Olivia, and Grace's disappearance.
 Sam and Grace tell him about the wolves and he tells them that he owns land just outside Mercy Falls where the wolves would be safe.

 Grace visits her parents to say goodbye, but they have replaced her with a cat.
 Cole captures Beck and calls Sam and Grace.
 He injects Beck with a substance he has made, despite Sam's protests, and it turns Beck human again.
 They tell him that Sam was successfully cured but they have to move the wolves.

 Beck tells them about Hannah and turns back into a wolf, agreeing to help.
 Cole injects Sam and himself, turning them into wolves.
 The helicopter catches up to them and Beck is killed.
 The pack splits when Shelby and Cole fight.
 Shelby attacks Cole but they are shot.

 Isabel, who has driven up to the commotion, is hurt by Cole's apparent death and drives onto the scene.
-Her father texts her to leave, but she refuses The hunt stops and the wolves arrive safely.
+Her father texts her to leave, but she refuses.
+The hunt stops and the wolves arrive safely.

 Finally, Isabel discovers that her parents are sending her to California for ruining the hunt.
 Cole calls her and she is thrilled that he is alive.
 He admits that he needed to talk to her before he saw Sam and Grace.
 She tells him to keep her number, and they say goodbye.